HomeBlog › PregnancyApp.com vs Flo

 What’s the simplest way to decide between Flo and a pregnancy-first app?

-List the three things you’ll actually use each week, then test both apps for five minutes.
+List the three things you will actually use each week, then test both apps for five minutes.
 If you keep coming back to audio, breathing, and labor prep, PregnancyApp.com is often the clearer fit.

 Can a pregnancy app replace my midwife or doctor?